 - A SIMPLE IRA can be rolled over to a Traditional IRA with a waiting period of two years after it was established.

 - Contributions are subject to Social Security, Medicare, and Federal Unemployment Tax Act taxes.

 - The SIMPLE IRA can only be established by employers with 100 employees or fewer.

 - There is an early withdrawal penalty of up to 25%.

 What is a self-directed IRA?

 The self-directed IRA offers all the benefits of a Traditional IRA or a Roth IRA but with one huge advantage: It allows you to invest in alternative assets.
-Traditional and Roth IRAs are limited to investments in stocks, bonds, mutual funds, and other paper assets (depending on your custodian).
-Self-Directed IRAs can invest funds in assets such as real estate, private company stock, livestock, intellectual property, and — last but not least — physical precious metals.
+Where Traditional and Roth IRAs are limited to investments in stocks, bonds, mutual funds, and other paper assets (depending on your custodian), you can invest the funds in your self-directed IRA in assets such as real estate, private company stock, livestock, intellectual property, and — last but not least — physical precious metals.

 How does a self-directed IRA work?

 For investors, this wide flexibility in investment choices offers significant benefits, most importantly the opportunity to truly diversify your portfolio.
-Typical IRAs are limited to paper assets, which means that when the stock market goes down in a significant manner, as it did three times in the last 20 years, their portfolio goes down too — even if it’s diversified with different stocks.
+Typical IRAs are limited to paper assets, which means that when, for instance, the stock market goes down in a significant manner, as it did three times in the last 20 years, their portfolio goes down too — even if it’s diversified with different stocks.